rlmcneary2/acadia-carriage-roads-map/README.md

   switchbacks and important details may be obscured.
 - Intersection locations on the map are geographically relative; latitude and longitude relationships of intersections are accurate.
-- Fits on a single sheet of letter paper.
+- Legible on a single sheet of letter paper.

 ![A stylized map of Carriage Roads in Acadia National Park.](acadia-carriage-roads-map.svg "Acadia Carriage Roads Map")